 A company that decides to enter into a CVL generally has little to no cash flow making it impossible to continue trading.
 During the course of the liquidation business assets are sold and employees are made redundant.
 Employees who are affected by liquidation are legally entitled to claim holiday pay, redundancy pay, unpaid wages, and any payment in lieu of notice.
 Where there are no funds available to pay employees redundancy money, then they can claim through the National Insurance Fund, providing they fulfil the relevant criteria.

-National Insurance Fund
+National Insurance Fund for redundancies

 The National Insurance Fund was set up in 1948 and established the modern welfare state.
 It consists of contributions from employees, employers, and self-employed people and includes interest on its investments.
 Today, the Department for Business, Energy and Industrial Strategy (BEIS) is responsible for making Redundancy Payment Scheme awards.
 Under the scheme, the employee can apply for payment of pension scheme contributions as well as unpaid wages and redundancy pay.